ordina-jworks/ordina-jworks.github.io/_posts/2022-05-04-RTK-Intership.md

 ## What is GNSS?
 Global Navigation Satellite System (GNSS) refers to a group of satellites that broadcast signals from space that relay positioning and timing data to GNSS receivers.
-The receivers then use this data to determine the location, GNSS provides worldwide coverage.
+The receivers use this data to determine the location.
+GNSS provides worldwide coverage.

 GNSS performance is evaluated against four criteria:
 1. Accuracy: the difference between a receiver's measured and actual position, time or speed.